doc4d/docs/docs/FormEditor/forms.md

 In your 4D desktop applications, forms can be used in various ways, depending on their status within your interface needs.
 A form can be:

 - used in its own window for data viewing, processing, editing, or to display on-screen information to the user,
+- used as template for printing,
 - used embedded in another form (subform),
-- used a template for printing.
+- or called by specific features like the Label editor.

 ### Using project forms in windows